adobe/experience-platform-workshop-201901/chapters/chapter-9.md

 # Chapter 9.
-Technical: Stream in Data via Launch
+Streaming: Stream in Data using Launch

 ## Learning Objectives